gov-cy/staging-govcy-design-system-docs/src/components/textarea.md

 Use the text area component when you need to let users enter an amount of text that’s longer than a single line.

 ## When not to use this component
 Users can find open-ended questions difficult to answer.
-It might be better to break up one complex question into a series of simple ones, for example where users can select from options using ==radios==.
+It might be better to break up one complex question into a series of simple ones, for example where users can select from options using [radios](../radio).

 ### If you need to ask an open question
 Do not use the text area component if you need to let users enter shorter answers no longer than a single line, such as a phone number or name.
-In this case, you should use the ==text input== component.
+In this case, you should use the [text input](../text_input) component.

 ## How it works
 The text area component should only exist in the [main section](../../getting-started/page-template/#sections).